The Van Alen

 Lift protection curtains

 All three lifts have hooks fitted for protection curtains.
-If you are proposing to use one of the lifts to move furniture or building materials or to do anything else that might damage the lift then please ask the concierge to install the protection curtains.
+If you are proposing to use one of the lifts to move furniture or building materials or to do anything else that might damage the lift then please ask the Housekeeping Manager or a director to install the protection curtains.

 Mail and parcel delivery